-- A. Carnival or Circus: Traveling or temporary shows that feature various attractions such as rides, games, food booths, and performances by acrobats, clowns, animals, or similar. - B. Promotional Events and Sidewalk Display: Sales or promotional exhibitions that utilize public sidewalk space, including benches and other street furnishings, to display materials related to the sale or promotion. - C. Seasonal Sales: The outdoor display and sale of merchandise for seasonal retail sales, such as for fruit, vegetables, lawn furniture, playground equipment, and hardware supplies. - D. Special Events: A gathering, generally lasting from a few hours to a few days, designed to celebrate, honor, discuss, sell, teach about, encourage, observe, or influence human endeavors.
+- B. Promotional Events and Sidewalk Display: Sales or promotional exhibitions that utilize public sidewalk space, including benches and other street furnishings, to display materials related to the sale or promotion. - C. Seasonal Sales: The outdoor display and sale of merchandise for seasonal retail sales, such as fruit, vegetables, lawn furniture, playground equipment, and hardware supplies.